joakimremler/YRGO_docker/README.md

     $ docker run hello-world

-You should now se a long message that contains `Hello from Docker!`.
+You should now se a long message that contains a line with `Hello from Docker!`.

 ## 3. Run a ubuntu contianer inside ubuntu (?)